BeckyGH/MART341-WebDesign/Assignment-03/README.md

 - I have learned how to use some of the basic Markdown elements.

-This is one of my most [frequented websites](https://www.umt.edu/my/) I use for school.
+This is the most [frequented website](https://www.umt.edu/my/) I use for school.

 [My Responses](./responses.txt)